oats-ts/docs/src/md/SdkTypes.md

 # SDK related types

 This guide will showcase the main types generated for the client side.
+A big chunk of the generated types is the same as for the server side (JSON schema based types and parameter types), so in this chapter I'm highlighting the differences.

 ## The SDK type

-The most important type is the SDK type.
+The most important type on the client side is the SDK type.
 This is the type through which we will interact with the backend.
 In our example the SDK type can be found under `src/generated/sdk`.
 The type itself, `BookStoreSdk.ts` will look something like this:

 ```typescript
 import { AddBookRequest } from '../requests/AddBookRequest'